ThoughtWorks-SEA/developer-training/docs/backend/postgresql/jwt-quick-start.md

     const token = createJWTToken(trainer.username);

-    const oneDay = 24 * 60 * 60 * 1000;
+    // calculation to determine expiry date - this is up to your team to decide const oneDay = 24 * 60 * 60 * 1000;
     const oneWeek = oneDay * 7;
     const expiryDate = new Date(Date.now() + oneWeek);

-    res.cookie("token", token, {
-      // you are setting the cookie here, and the name of your cookie is `token`
+    // you are setting the cookie here, and the name of your cookie is `token` res.cookie("token", token, {
       expires: expiryDate,
       httpOnly: true, // client-side js cannot access cookie info
       secure: true, // use HTTPS